Takiiiiiiii/SuperStation-Documentation/README.md

 3. Select the **S-Video** profile.
 4. Set DIP SWITCH 2 DOWN if using a NTSC TV or UP if using a PAL TV.
 -# With time, more stable core releases with subcarrier support will hopefully be rolled out, but this is a way to fix it for now.

+__**CIFS Mounting, for network storage and related automatic scripts.**__

+If you intend to use CIFS mounting with your MiSTer based device, note that CIFS shares may fail to mount during boot.
+[This is a long-standing, well-documented MiSTer issue that you can read about here](https://github.com/MiSTer-devel/Scripts_MiSTer/issues/88)

+To fix it, a corrected version of the scripts [can be found here](https://github.com/MiSTer-devel/Scripts_MiSTer/issues/88#issuecomment-4402795197)

+__**SS Dock Disc Tray Mod (Thanks to user Omn1Slash for the photos).**__

+If you experience issues with the disc tray not opening smoothly or becoming stuck during operation, try slightly loosening the screw in photo 3 to allow the tray to slide more freely.
+Additionally, carefully trimming the plastic in the areas indicated in photos 1 and 2 may help reduce the risk of exposed plastic burrs catching on other drive components.

+This issue was caused by a manufacturing defect that has since been corrected in all subsequent dock shipments and is not expected to be an issue moving forward.

+**SS One Video Dip Switch Descriptions**

+This applies to all units produced after December 2025:

+1. YC/Composite Region
+Up = PAL, Down = NTSC

+2. FPGA LUMA Trap
+Up = PAL, Down = NTSC

+3. YC / Composite Mode
+Up = FPGA, Down = Sony

+4. Sync on Green Up = Off, Down = Add

+**PAL Considerations over Analog CRT Sets**
+Potential Useful PAL setup:
+1. `menu_pal=1` set in MiSTer.ini,
+2. DIP Switch 1 up,
+3, Cores set to PAL

+Setting cores to Auto or NTSC means black & white games as its running in NTSC mode, so that's an expected outcome for a PAL display